Birgenair Flight 301: Aftermath

 Shortly after the crash of Flight 301, the airline's overall image and profits became heavily damaged, and some of its planes were grounded at the same time.
 Birgenair went bankrupt in October of the same year as there were concerns about safety after the accident, causing a decline in passenger numbers.
 The crash and ensuing negative publicity both contributed to Birgenair's bankruptcy.
 The crash affected some Turkish charter airlines as well and they closed months after the crash.
-The Tupolev Tu-154 and Yak-42 era in Turkey was ended caused by the crash.
+The crash ended the Tupolev Tu-154 and Yak-42 era in Turkey.